Marine Wire Termination – The Tools

 The Pro-HST Heat Shrink Crimp Tool

 This is the Pro-HST crimp tool for crimping heat shrink terminals.
 This is the tool I use for terminating heat shrink terminals.
-The crimp band is wider and the crimp nests are narrower providing and better cold formed crimp than the typical oval nest of the FTZ tool.
-While both tools work well this is the tool I choose for heat shrink terminals.
+The crimp band is wider and the crimp nests are narrower providing and better cold formed crimp than the typical oval-nest of a DIY grade tool.
+While both tools work well this is the tool I personally use for heat shrink terminals.

 NOTE: I cut the non-shrunk end off of this terminal for illustrative purposes only.